ChorusOne/eth-staking-smith/README.md

 ./target/debug/eth-staking-smith existing-mnemonic --chain mainnet --keystore_password testtest --num_validators 1 --withdrawal_credentials "0x0100000000000000000000000000000000000000000000000000000000000001"
 ```

-Or, it makes possible possible to have bash prompt for mnemonic with hidden input like follows
+Or, it makes possible to have bash prompt for mnemonic with hidden input like follows

 ```
 echo "Please enter your mnemonic" ; read -s MNEMONIC ; export MNEMONIC